The Formation of Supermassive Black Holes from Population III.1 Seeds. I. Cosmic Formation Histories and Clustering Properties: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We have presented a model for the formation of supermassive black holes from the remnants of special Population III stars, i.e., Pop III.1 stars that form in isolation from other astrophysical sources.
+We have presented a simple model for the formation of supermassive black holes from the remnants of special Population III stars, i.e., Pop III.1 stars that form in isolation from other astrophysical sources.
 The physical mechanism motivating this scenario involves the Pop III.1 protostar being supported by WIMP dark matter annihilation heating (Spolyar et al. 2008; Natarajan et al. 2009; Rindler-Daller et al. 2015), so that it retains a large photospheric radius while it is accreting.
 This reduces the influence of ionizing feedback on the protostar's own accretion (McKee \& Tan 2008; Hosokawa et al. 2011), allowing it gather most of the $\sim10^5\:M_\odot$ of baryons present in the host minihalo.
-While many of the details of this scenario remain to be explored, our approach here has been to focus on the Pop III.1 star and remnant SMBH populations that are predicted to form in such a model, particularly their dependencies on the isolation distance, $d_{\rm iso}$ needed for Pop III.1 star formation.
+Such a mechanism may naturally explain the dearth of SMBHs with masses below $\sim10^5\:M_\odot$.
+While many of the details of this scenario remain to be explored, our approach here has been to focus on the Pop III.1 star and remnant SMBH populations that are predicted to form in such a model, particularly their dependencies on the isolation distance, $d_{\rm iso}$, needed for Pop III.1 star formation.